Do NOT Use "to + verb" After These 16 Common English Phrases!

 ✅ Correct: I look forward to meeting you.

 In such phrases, "to" is a preposition, not part of the infinitive.
-And in English, preposition + gerund/noun is the rule.
+And in English, the rule is always: preposition + gerund/noun.

 1. Look forward to → I look forward to working with you.